balderdashy/sails-docs/anatomy/tasks/register/buildProd.js.md

 assets.
 The most common use case for this is bundling up files to deploy to a CDN.

+> This is also useful for building standalone applications with tools like PhoneGap or Electron.

 <docmeta name="displayName" value="buildProd.js">